FigmaAI/TalkToFigmaDesktop/README.md

    - **macOS**: `Cursor Talk to Figma desktop-macOS.dmg`
    - **Windows**: `Cursor Talk to Figma desktop-Windows.msi`

-### macOS Installation

-1. **Download and Install**
-   - Open the downloaded DMG file
-   - Drag "Cursor Talk to Figma desktop" to your Applications folder
-   - Launch the application - it will start immediately without security warnings

-> [!NOTE]
-> **Enhanced Security**: This application is now code-signed and notarized by Apple, ensuring secure installation and execution without security warnings on macOS.

-### Windows Installation

-1. **Download and Install**
-   - Run the downloaded MSI installer
-   - Follow the installation wizard
-   - Launch from Start menu or desktop shortcut

 > [!TIP]
 > **Windows SmartScreen**: If Windows Defender shows a SmartScreen warning, click "More info" → "Run anyway" to proceed.
 This is normal for new applications not yet widely recognized by Microsoft's reputation system.